ruskid/sphinx-config-generator-php/README.md

-# sphinx-config-generator-php
-Sphinx engine config generator in php
+# Sphinx config (.conf) generator in PHP
+Didn't like existing solutions, decided to create my own.
+Sharing is caring.